Nipple pain from breastfeeding is common

 Use Medical Grade Lanolin Ointment

-Lanolin or natural ointments made for application by breastfeeding and chestfeeding parents will help heal the breast pain.
+Lanolin or natural ointments made for application by breastfeeding and chestfeeding parents will help heal breast pain.
 Apply after your feed your baby.

 All-Purpose Nipple Ointment